rodrygojose/sift-flow/release/readme.txt

-This is the software package of our ECCV paper:
+This is the software package of our TPAMI paper:

-C. Liu, J. Yuen, A. Torralba, J. Sivic and W. T. Freeman.
-SIFT flow: dense correspondence across different scenes.
-ECCV 2008.
+C. Liu, J. Yuen and A. Torralba.
+SIFT Flow: Dense Correspondence across Scenes and its Applications.
+IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2010.

-Please cite our paper if you use our code for your research paper.
+Please cite our paper if you use our code for your research.
+Also, please notice that there is slight change in the package compared to the ECCV version.
+Obtaining dense SIFT features has been mexed.

-There is a big change compared to the original paper.
-We have a coarse-to-fine implementation of SIFT flow matching which runs much faster than the original algorithm presented in the paper.

-Please go to "mex" subfolder and follow readme.txt to compile the cpp files.
-After the compilation is done, copy the dll to the current folder (unless you add the mex folder into MATLAB path).
-A precompiled dll mexDiscreteFlow.mexw64 for Winndows Vista x64 is included.
-But in general, compilation is needed.
+Please run demo.h first.
+If error appears, please go to "mexDenseSIFT" and "mexDiscreteFlow" subfolders and follow the instructions in readme.txt (yes, there is readme.txt in each folder) to compile the cpp files.

 ------------------------- Important -------------------------